Sex Trafficking Myths

 Myth 5: Traffickers always kidnap their victims.

-Fact: While this can happen, the number one place traffickers find their victims is online from the comfort of their own living room.
-They build a relationship with these young vulnerable children over the internet and then most go willingly to meet them in person.
+Fact: While this can happen, it is more common for traffickers to build some type of relationship with their victim prior.
+They look for a vulnerability they can exploit, this can either happen in-person or online.
+The internet has made it easier for traffickers to look for vulnerabilities in young people at a much high rate.
+Most can find someone to exploit from the comfort of their own living room.
+They build a relationship with these young vulnerable children over the internet and then most go willingly to meet them in-person.

 Myth 6: Trafficking only happens to girls.